Mariners shortstop J.P. Crawford sidelined at least ‘a week or two’ with a hamstring strain

 It sees likely that Donnie Walton, the No. 28 ranked prospect in the organization per MLB Pipeline, will get a call up when Class AA Arkansas’ postseason run.
 He’s been the starting shortstop for the Travelers for more than 100 games this season.
 Walton is slashing .298/.389/.422 with 22 doubles, two triples, 11 homers and 50 RBIs in 123 games.
 Seattle is also expected to call up outfielder Kyle Lewis and right-handed pitcher Justin Dunn from Arkansas.

 The Mariners added five players to their roster on Sunday with all players on the 40-man roster now becoming the active roster.
 Right-handed pitchers Dan Altavilla, Brandon Brennan and Austin Adams and outfielder Braden Bishop were all activated from the injured list as expected.
 They’d been with team working out the past few days.
+Seattle also brought back first baseman/outfielder Ryan Court to add some depth.

 Bishop was immediately inserted in the starting lineup for Sunday’s series finale.
 Jake Fraley, who left the team for personal reasons on Saturday, will re-join the team on Monday in Chicago.